-- (D) In the case of any notification made under this section, the User shall certify that it has a program in place to reduce the volume and toxicity of hazardous wastes generated to the degree it has determined to be economically practical. - (E) This provision does not create a right to discharge any substance not otherwise permitted to be discharged by this chapter, a permit issued thereunder, or any applicable federal or state federal or state law.
+- (D) In the case of any notification made under this section, the User shall certify that it has a program in place to reduce the volume and toxicity of hazardous wastes generated to the degree it has determined to be economically practical. - (E) This provision does not create a right to discharge any substance not otherwise permitted to be discharged by this chapter, a permit issued thereunder, or any applicable federal or state law.

 Sec.
-171.38. - Analytical requirements.
-Analytical and sampling standards.
+171.38. - Analytical and sampling standards.

-- (A) All pollutant analyses, including sampling techniques, to be submitted as part of a wastewater discharge permit application or report, shall be performed in accordance with the techniques prescribed in 40 CFR Part § 136, and amendments thereto, unless otherwise specified in an applicable categorical pretreatment standard.
-A written chain-of-custody record of sample possession and quality assurance/quality control shall be maintained. - (B) If 40 CFR Part § 136 does not contain sampling or analytical techniques for the pollutant in question, sampling and analyses must be performed in accordance with procedures approved by EPA. or where the EPA determines that the Part 136 sampling and analytical techniques are inappropriate for the pollutant in question sampling and analyses shall be performed by using validated analytical methods or any applicable sampling and analytical procedures, including procedures suggested by the DCO, the EPA, TCEQ, or other parties approved by EPA. - (C) The DCO may require that approved laboratories be used for analysis.
+- (A) All pollutant analyses, including sampling techniques, to be submitted as part of a wastewater discharge permit application or report, shall be performed in accordance with the techniques prescribed in 40 CFR § 136, and amendments thereto, unless otherwise specified in an applicable categorical pretreatment standard.
+A written chain-of-custody record of sample possession and quality assurance/quality control shall be maintained. - (B) If 40 CFR § 136 does not contain sampling or analytical techniques for the pollutant in question, or where the EPA determines that the Part 136 sampling and analytical techniques are inappropriate for the pollutant in question sampling and analyses shall be performed by using validated analytical methods or any applicable sampling and analytical procedures, including procedures suggested by the DCO, the EPA, TCEQ, or other parties approved by EPA. - (C) The DCO may require that approved laboratories be used for analysis.